 Wrapping It All Up

-– Setting up a Google Cloud project
+- Created a project on Google Cloud Platform

-– Creating OAuth2 credentials
+- Generated OAuth2 credentials

 Practice Ideas